Wild Alaskan Company

 1. Whisk maple syrup, miso, tamari, mirin, ginger, sesame oil, and cayenne in a small bowl to combine.

 3. Pour the mixture on top of the salmon and gently massage the marinade all over the fish.
-Let it marinate while the oven comes to temperature.
+Allow to marinate for 10 minutes.
+Meanwhile, preheat broiler.

 Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of food-borne illness, especially if you have a certain medical condition.
 The FDA recommends an internal temperature of 145°F for cooked fish.